PyVRP/PyVRP/docs/source/setup/why_pyvrp.rst

    Have a look at our :doc:`benchmarks <benchmarks>`!

 We define *solution quality* by how good the returned solution typically is, after a modest amount of runtime (a few minutes).
-PyVRP combines an effective metaheuristic with a very efficient local search, and typically finds near-optimal solutions very quickly.
+PyVRP combines an effective metaheuristic with a very efficient local search, and typically finds near-optimal solutions quickly.
-VROOM has a strong local search, but no metaheuristic on top: its solutions are good, but it can get stuck in a mediocre local optimum. jsprit implements a ruin-and-recreate metaheuristic, but does not efficiently evaluate moves, which means it cannot quickly evaluate many moves.
+VROOM has a local search component, but no metaheuristic on top: it is very fast, and returns good solutions, but it can occasionally get stuck in a mediocre local optimum. jsprit implements a ruin-and-recreate metaheuristic, but does not efficiently evaluate moves, which means it cannot quickly iterate through the search space.
 Its performance is comparable to VROOM on medium-sized instances.
 OR-Tools implements a guided local search, which is not very effective in practice.